-Elijah headed for the gate.
+Elijah headed for the Zarephath city gate.
 “My brother could show these vines how to grow.”

-They passed between the massive pillars, and Zim pointed them onto a street with its own canopy of oak leaves over seven-foot walls.
-Half a block from the corner, he opened a heavy iron gate into a small courtyard.
+They passed between the massive pillars, and Zim pointed them onto a street with oak trees reaching their limbs and brown-edged leaves over seven-foot walls.
+After half a block, he pulled open a heavy iron gate into a small courtyard.
+“The professor’s house.”

-Zim rang the bell, and a young woman opened the door.
+A tall, shapely young womani opened the door.
+“Zee-zee.”
 She pulled Zim in and laid her arm across his shoulders.
 She gave Elijah a quick glance and stared open-mouthed at Nathan.
 “My father is in his study.”

 She frowned.
 “Why are you so early, Zee-zee?”

 “Had to come early, see, so we could hide their knees and elbows from the black tunics with the crying eyes.
 You should have seen Mr. Nathan and me zoom through the vineyard.”
 He stretched an arm toward Nathan.
 “Mr. Nathan, sir.
 Mr. Lijah.
 This is Neetz.”
-Zim beamed.
+Zim’s blue eyes beamed.
 “She’s the professor’s daughter.”
 He rose on the balls of his feet.
-“And she’s my friend.”
+“And she’s my friend.”ii